The House on Mango Street: Domestic and sexual abuse

-Episodes of patriarchal and sexual violence are prevalent in demonstrating women's issues in the Chicano community in The House on Mango Street.
+Episodes of patriarchal and sexual violence are prevalent, in demonstrating women's issues in the Chicano community in The House on Mango Street.
 McCracken argues that "we see a woman whose husband locks her in the house, a daughter brutally beaten by her father, and Esperanza's own sexual initiation through rape."
-As McCracken notes, many of the men portrayed in the stories "control or appropriate female sexuality by adopting one or another form of violence as if it were their innate right."
-The many stories of Esperanza's friend Sally is an example of this patriarchal violence, as mentioned by McCracken.
-Sally is forced into a life of hiding in her house and her father beats her.
-She later on escapes her father's violence through marriage where she is dependent and controlled by another man.
+As McCracken notes, many of the men portrayed in the stories "control or appropriate female sexuality, by adopting one or another form of violence, as if it were their innate right."
+The many stories of Esperanza's friend, Sally, is an example of this patriarchal violence, as mentioned by McCracken.
+Sally is forced into a life of hiding in her house, and her father beats her.
+She, later on, escapes her father's violence, through marriage, where she is dependent and controlled by another man.
 As McCracken analyzes, "her father's attempts to control her sexuality cause Sally to exchange one repressive patriarchal prison for another."
 The House on Mango Street offers a glimpse of Esperanza's violent sexual initiation and also portrays the oppression and domestic abuse faced by other Chicana women.
-Together with Esperanza's experience of sexual abuse the "other instances of male violence in the collection-Rafaela's imprisonment, Sally's beatings, and the details of Minerva's life another young married woman whose husband beats her and throws a rock through the window-these episodes form a continuum in which sex, patriarchal power, and violence are linked."
+Together, with Esperanza's experience of sexual abuse, the "other instances of male violence in the collection-Rafaela's imprisonment, Sally's beatings, and the details of Minerva's life, which chronicles another young married woman whose husband beats her and throws a rock through the window, these episodes form a continuum in which sex, patriarchal power, and violence are linked."

 Adolescence

-The theme of adolescence is dominant throughout the book.
-The actual timeline of the story is never specified, however, it appears to chronicle a couple of crucial years of Esperanza Cordero's life in her Chicano neighbourhood.
+The theme of adolescence is dominant, throughout the book.
+The actual timeline of the story is never specified, however, as it appears to chronicle a couple of crucial years of Esperanza Cordero's life in her Chicano neighbourhood.
 We see her transition from a naive child into a young adolescent woman who acquires a graphic understanding of the "sexual inequality, violence, and socioeconomic disparities."
 Esperanza is often torn between her identity as a child and her emergence into womanhood and sexuality, especially when she witnesses her friend, Sally, enter into the Monkey Garden to kiss boys.
 At this moment, she looked at her "feet in their white socks and ugly round shoes.
 They seemed far away.
 They didn't seem to be my feet anymore.
-And the garden that had been such a good place to play didn't seem mine either."
+And the garden that had been such a good place to play didn't seem mine, either."

 With coming of age, the young women in the novel begin to explore their boundaries and indulge in risky behaviours.
 When Esperanza, Nenny, Lucy, and Rachel are given high-heeled shoes, they experiment with walking like a woman.
-They often observe older women with a mix of wonder and fear for their futures.
-The attention men give them is unwanted by Esperanza, but her friends feel a bit more conflicted because attention from the opposite sex is representative of their self-worth.
-Esperanza is different than her friends; she wants to break free and live life by her own rules.
+They often observe older women, with a mix of wonder and fear for their futures.
+The attention men give them is unwanted by Esperanza, but her friends feel a bit more conflicted, because attention from the opposite sex is representative of their self-worth.
+Esperanza is different than her friends, because she wants to break free and live life by her own rules.